-- Pursuant to the rules and regulations of the Cayman Islands and the BVI, the Group is not subject to any income tax in the Cayman Islands (i) - KEE Zippers Corporation Limited ("KEE Zippers") is subject to Hong Kong Profits Tax at 16.5% in 2019 and 2018. - 開易 (廣東) 服裝配件有限公司 (KEE (Guangdong) Garment Accessories Limited) ("KEE Guangdong") was recognised as a High and New Technology Enterprise and is entitled to a preferential income tax rate of 15% up to 2021.
-Except for KEE Guangdong, the statutory income tax rate applicable to the Company's other subsidiaries in Mainland China is 25%. - Pursuant to the Corporate Income Tax Law of the PRC and its relevant regulations, PRC-resident enterprises are levied withholding income tax at 10% on dividends to their non-PRC-resident corporate investors for earnings accumulated beginning on 1 January 2008.
+- (i) Pursuant to the rules and regulations of the Cayman Islands and the British Virgin Islands ("BVI"), the Group is not subject to any income tax in the Cayman Islands or the BVI. - Under the two tiered profits tax rates regime, KEE Zippers Corporation Limited ("KEE Zippers") is subject to Hong Kong Profits Tax at 8.25% for the first HK\$2 million of profit whilst the remaining profit is taxed at 16.5%. - (ii) 開易 (廣東) 服裝配件有限公司(KEE (Guangdong) Garment Accessories Limited) ("KEE Guangdong") was recognised as a High and New Technology Enterprise and is entitled to a preferential income tax rate of 15% up to 2021.
+Except for KEE Guangdong, the statutory income tax rate applicable to the Company's other subsidiaries in Mainland China is 25%. - (iii) Pursuant to the Corporate Income Tax Law of the PRC and its relevant regulations, PRC-resident enterprises are levied withholding income tax at 10% on dividends to their non-PRC-resident corporate investors for earnings accumulated beginning on 1 January 2008.
 Undistributed earnings generated prior to 1 January 2008 are exempted from such withholding tax.
 Under the Sino-Hong Kong Double Tax Arrangement and its relevant regulations, a qualified Hong Kong tax resident which is the "beneficial owner" and holds 25% or more of the equity interest of a PRC-resident enterprise is entitled to a reduced withholding tax rate of 5%.
-As at 31 December 2019, deferred tax liability recognised in this regard was HK\$1,124,000 (2018: HK\$1,124,000) (note 19(b)).
+As at 31 December 2021, deferred tax liability recognised in this regard was HK\$1,124,000 (2020: HK\$1,124,000) (note 19(b)).